Russ Lowthian, HaveFunBiking.com, editor

 Visiting the Carrollton, Garden District, and Irish Channel Area from the French Quarter, discover the ease of riding the new bike lane on Magazine Street.
 Once you arrive in the Garden District, several guided biking and walking tours are available and well worth signing up for to maximize the total experience of your day pedaling around this area.
 Plus, you will get the inside scoop to good places to eat and local music that showcases the soul of the Big Easy.

 I found several bike rental shops, most around the French Quarter.
 For one of our days riding we selected Bike Nola Bicycle Rental, because they offered a new fleet of bikes equiped with multi-speeds and hand brakes.
 They are located on Decatur Street, in the French Quarter in the Courtyard of Greg's Antiques.
 Their rental fleet comes with LED lights and a lock.
-Bike helmet, are also available, but we chose to use our own that we packed for this trip.
+Bike helmet, are also available, but we chose bring along our own for this trip.
 Other rental options I checked out included: Michaels Bicycle Sales, Rental and Service, on Frenchman St. and Ride This Bike Rental and Folding Bike Sales, on Dauphine Street.
 All three places had Joey's Bike Map, were friendly and helpful with tips on riding around the city.

 Places to stay: Many lodging options are available in the French Quarter and the neighborhoods we visited in the New Orleans Area.
 On this trip we chose an Air B&B stay at the HuckaBuck Village, located about eight blocks from the French Quarters.
 The home itself is a beautiful old Captain's House with high ceilings, gorgeous woodwork and lots of fun decorations gathered over the years.
 Liberty and Pops' made Marcy and I feel extremely welcome in their home and were very available for conversations and advice while visiting in their own private garden.
 A couple bikes were also made available, for days we chose not to rent.
 (Here I am, to the right, in the HuckaBuck garden on one of their bikes)